gaganssingh/docker_react-practice-project/README.md

 - Create a `Dockerfile` with configuring for the react app builder phase and nginx startup
 - Build the image using: `docker build .` and grab the container id
 - Manually start the container using: `docker run -p 8080:80 <CONTAINER ID>`.
 8080 is the <External PORT> and 80 is the default nginx <INTERNAL PORT>
-- The app can be accessed at `http://localhost:8080`
+- The app can now be accessed at `http://localhost:8080`